manwar/perlweeklychallenge-club/README.md

     https://github.com/joe-blog/perlweeklychallenge-club

-    You should button to create **Pull Request**.
+    You should see button to create **Pull Request**.

-If you have any trouble with the above instructions then please get in touch with me anytime (mohammad.anwar@yahoo.com).
+If you have any trouble with the above instructions then please get in touch with me anytime <mohammad.anwar@yahoo.com>.